XDeric/ios-control-flow-lab/README.md

  print("Hungry?
 Grab a Snickers")
 }
 ```

-- No parentheses around the conditions
-- No opening and closing brackets in each of the cases
+Answer:
-- No default case in the switch statement
+- No default case in the switch statement <--
-- No print statement right outside the switch statement

 ***
 ## Question 5